Seventh Doctor: Personality

-The Seventh Doctor has the most profound change in attitude of any of the Doctor's incarnations, beginning as someone bumbling (to the extent of putting himself in danger but not at the cost of his overall great intelligence and benevolent intentions) and progressing into a driven, dark gamemaster whose plans to defeat his adversaries, both old and new, would play out across space and time.
-He generally displayed an affable, curious, knowledgeable, easygoing, excitable, and charming air.
-However, as he began to choose his battles and keep a tighter grip on his secrets – from his plans to his very identity – he also presented more serious, contemplative, secretive, wistful, and manipulative sides with undercurrents of mischief and authority (constantly giving the impression that there was more to him than met the eye).
+The Seventh Doctor is noted for a significant development in characterisation over his tenure.
+In his early stories, he is portrayed as an eccentric and somewhat bumbling figure whose actions often place him in danger, while retaining a high level of intelligence and benevolent intent.
+In later stories, the character is depicted as more strategic and secretive, with storylines emphasizing long-term planning and manipulation of events and other characters across time and space.

+Early in this incarnation, the Doctor is generally presented as affable, curious and easygoing.
+As the era progresses, the portrayal places greater emphasis on seriousness, introspection and secrecy, with the Doctor withholding information about his plans and personal history.
+This later interpretation presents a more authoritative and manipulative figure, creating an impression of undisclosed knowledge and motives.

 As something of a showman, the Doctor would sometimes act like a buffoon, usually preferring to manipulate events from behind the scenes; much like his second incarnation, he was prepared to play the fool to trick his foes into underestimating him, inevitably leading to their defeat at his hands.
 He was an adept physical performer and deployed a repertoire of magic tricks, illusions and escape artistry to this effect as part of his plans.
 Although his more obvious whimsical tendencies disappeared over time (particularly his spoons-playing), he maintained a fondness for idiosyncratic speeches that occasionally referred to literature, ordinary places and even food and drink amidst the weightier concerns on his mind.
 He was empathetic to his friends (and even his enemies, such as Helen A) and somewhat melancholic at times (such as during Mel's departure and before his decision to eradicate the Daleks) but now placed greater burdens upon himself in the name of protecting the universe.
 This may have led him to shroud his true intentions in mystery and the use of sleight of hand as befit his fondness for performance, in effect, subverting his more lighthearted qualities to complement and enhance his heroic and darker ones.